payload-interop/payload-interop/README.md

 > transporting a domain result across the domain layer boundary back to the
 > calling code, typically the user interface layer.

-This project defines only a *reading* interface, so that any user interface code can know how to get both the result and the status out of the _Domain Payload Object_.
+This project defines only a reading interface, so that any user interface code can know how to get both the result and the status out of the _Domain Payload Object_.

-It does not define a *writing* or *mutation* interface.
+This project does not define a writing or mutatio interface.
 Creation and manipulation of _Domain Payload Objects_ are core application concerns, not user interface concerns.
 The domain-specific nature places it outside the scope of an interoperability specification.